PipedreamHQ/pipedream/docs/docs/code/nodejs/managing-state/README.md

     }

-    // Add the current email to the list of past emails so we can detect it in the future runs this.store.set('emails', [...emails, email]);
+    // Add the current email to the list of past emails so we can detect it in the future runs this.data.set('emails', [...emails, email]);
   },
 })
 ```

 ## Data store limitations

-The data sources is only currently available in Node.js code steps.
+The data stores is only currently available in Node.js code steps.
 It is not yet available in other languages like Go, bash or Python.

 In addition, data sources can hold up to {{ $site.themeConfig.SERVICE_DB_SIZE_LIMIT }} per step.